General software system theory and design trade offs

 · Business rules (preconditions and post conditions that apply to system state variables).

-Notice that one way or another, a client
+that one way or another, a client often gets to know something of server

-them) may appear in the signature and in business rules.
+state variables (or synonyms for them) may appear in the signature and in

-Coding business rules in process procedures
+Implementing (coding) business rules in

-run time, who tests the preconditions of a process?
-Client or
+the preconditions of a process?
+Client or server?

-Bertrand Meyer first promoted Design
+Bertrand Meyer first promoted Design by Contract in Object

-by Contract in Object Oriented Software Construction, Prentice Hall,
+Oriented Software Construction, Prentice Hall, 1988.

-again there is a tradeoff to be made between design
+tradeoff to be made between design patterns.

 Design by contract

-The server is then expected to create the post condition that the Service
+The server is then expected to create the post condition

-contract promises.
+that the Service contract promises.

 But it is impractical and/or risky in multi-user